-Pairing of IP address to a geographical location is called geolocation.
+There are several ways to find the geolocation of a user: HTML5 API, Cell Signal, and IP Address to name a few.
+The pairing of an IP address to a geographical location is the method we used to provide geolocation data.
 There are times when you need to identify where your web visitors are coming from.
-You might have an ecommerce website, and would like to know where your potential customers are, pre-populate country code on forms, display different language and reduce credit card fraud based on geographic location.
-Or, you might want to fight against illegal spammers and hackers, and would like to locate source of a problem.
+You might have an ecommerce website, and would like to know where your potential customers are, pre-populate country codes on forms, display different languages and reduce credit card fraud based on geographic location.
+Or, you might want to fight against illegal spammers and hackers and would like to locate the sources of a problem.

-You may also use 3rd party websites such as Geobytes or Dnsstuff to lookup the IP address.
-The whois lookup will reveal name of the ISP who owns that IP address, and the country where it is originated from.
-If you're lucky, you might also find the city of orgin.
-You may also use products developed by 3rd party companies like Ip2location.
-Our sister website, findmyip.org also provides a geographic information of your IP address.
+You may also use 3rd party websites such as Geobytes or Dnsstuff to look up the IP address.
+The whois lookup will reveal the name of the ISP who owns that IP address, and the country where it originated from.
+If you're lucky, you might also find the city of origin.
+You may also use products developed by 3rd-party companies like Ip2location and MaxMind.

 You may use 'traceroute' command to find clues to the location of the IP address.
 The names of the routers through which packets flow from your host to the destination host might hint at the geographical path of the final location.

-IP-based Geolocation is mapping of an IP address or MAC address to the real-world geographic location of an Internet connected to a computing device or mobile device.
-Geolocation involves in mapping IP address to the country, region (city), latitude/longitude, ISP and domain name among other useful things.
+IP-based Geolocation is the mapping of an IP address or MAC address to the real-world geographic location of an Internet-connected computing or a mobile device.
+Geolocation involves mapping IP addresses to the country, region (city), latitude/longitude, ISP, and domain name among other useful things.

-There are a number of commercially available geolocation databases, and their pricing and accuracy may vary.
-Ip2location, MaxMind, Tamo Soft and IPligence offer a fee based databases that can be easily integrated into an web application.
-Most geolocation database vendors offers APIs and example codes (in ASP, PHP, .NET and Java programming languages) that can be used to retrieve geolocation data from the database.
-We use Ip2Location database to offer a free geolocation data on our website.
+There are several commercially available geolocation databases, and their pricing and accuracy may vary.
+Ip2location, MaxMind, Tamo Soft, DB-IP, Ipinfo, and IPligence offer fee-based databases that can be easily integrated into a web application.
+Most geolocation database vendors offer APIs and example codes (in ASP, PHP, .NET, and Java programming languages) that can be used to retrieve geolocation data from the database.
+We use several commercial databases to offer free geolocation data on our website.

 There are also freely available geolocation databases.
-Vendors offering commercial geolocation database also offer a Lite or Community edition that provides IP-to-Country mappings.
-Ip2Country.net and Webhosting.info (Directi) offer free IP-to-Country database that can be also integrated into your web application.
-There are companies also offering free web services that can be used to show geolocation of an IP address on your website.
+Vendors offering commercial geolocation databases also offer a Lite or Community edition that provides IP-to-Country mappings.
+Ip2Country.net and Webhosting.info (Directi) offer free IP-to-Country databases that can be also integrated into your web application.
+There are companies also offering free web services that can be used to show the geolocation of an IP address on your website.

-Accuracy of geolocation database varies depending on which database you use.
-For IP-to-country database, some vendors claim to offer 98% to 99% accuracy although typical Ip2Country database accuracy is more like 95%.
-For IP-to-Region (or City), accracy range anywhere from 50% to 75% if neighboring cities are treated as correct.
+The accuracy of the geolocation database varies depending on which database you use.
+For IP-to-country databases, some vendors claim to offer 98% to 99% accuracy although typical Ip2Country database accuracy is more like 95%.
+For IP-to-Region (or City), accuracy range anywhere from 50% to 75% if neighboring cities are treated as correct.
 Considering that there is no official source of IP-to-Region information, 50+% accuracy is pretty good.